Politics, politicians and the dialectics of change - Vanguard News

 THE power of the spoken and or written word has its etymological and syntactical connotation.
 Hence, the sage and Chinese philosopher Confucius said in his book Analects that for one word a man is often deemed to be wise, and for one word he is often deemed to be foolish.
 We should be careful what we say.
 But are our politicians and leaders careful in their use and choice of word Change?

-The word CHANGE has become a platitudinous mantra on which politicians matrix and fulcrum their political sloganisation, sloganeering and campaigneering, It is so much of a talismanic and alluring word that propels a magnetic response from the electorate.
+The word CHANGE has become a platitudinous mantra on which politicians matrix and fulcrum their political sloganisation, sloganeering and campaigneering.
+It is so much of a talismanic and alluring word that propels a magnetic response from the electorate.
 In heathendom, it is used as a battle cry to set the captives free and political demagogues use it to bamboozle and hoodwink the electorate.
 Is Buhari and APCs use of the word Change for the common good or a mere political brummagem?
-Time will tell.

 The unanimous declaration of Independence on July 4, 1776 by Thirteen States of America was anchored and hinged on the Mantra of Freedom, Rights and Change.
 Hence, the Declaration of America’s Independence stated that wherever any form of Government becomes destructive of the inalienable Rights to Life, Liberty and the pursuit of Happiness of the people, it is the Right of the people to alter or to abolish it, and to institute a new Government, laying its foundation on such principles and organising its power in such form, as to them shall most likely to affect their Safety and Happiness.
 This was sequel to the absolute despotism and tyrannosaurus oppression of the American people by the King of Great Britain (Monarchical Absolutism).